Tresorit: Technology

 Tresorit uses AES 256 encryption.
 With Tresorit's end-to-end encryption, every file and relevant metadata on user devices are encrypted with unique, randomly generated encryption keys.
 These keys are never sent to Tresorit's servers in an unencrypted format.
 Accessing files is only possible with a user's unique private decryption key.

 Tresorit uses random keys for each file and random IVs for each version of a file.
 The company claims that two identical files look completely different after encryption, thus they cannot be compared or matched.

-Due to its zero-knowledge system, Tresorit does not store passwords, only the user can access his/her own password.
-Administrators of a business Tresorit account can reset passwords in exceptional cases but can never access those.

-Awards
+Tresorit provides client side zero-knowledge encryption, across all platforms, even from web browsers.
+This ensures that no keys, passwords, files or any sensitive material ever get transferred in an unencrypted or reversible form.
+Encryption keys or unencrypted files are never visible to the servers or Tresorit administrators.
+Due to this zero-knowledge system, Tresorit does not even store passwords.
+Administrators of a business Tresorit account can reset user passwords, if the business has the feature "Advanced Control" turned on.
+This design enhances user privacy and security.

+Services

+Tresorit SecureCloud is an encrypted cloud storage which enables users to work together securely in the cloud.

+Tresorit FileSharing is a secure internal and external file sharing that allows users to stay in control when sending and receiving files externally.

+Tresorit EmailEncryption is a tool that works together with popular email services such as Microsoft Outlook or Google Gmail as a built-in module and enables the sending of secure emails.

+Tresorit eSign is a function to digitally sign documents with a simple electronic signature (SES).
+The signature of each contracting party is linked to the document in question to prove their agreement with its content.